Jbarget/fika-frontend-exercise/readme.md

 1. tada 🎉

 ### Things work on next (in no particular order)
-- Better looking error message
+- Better looking error message/better looking everything
 - pagination
 - display more info about the movie